THE FUTURE OF HEALTH & FITNESS IS 45+

 Wellness Coaching Australia

-Creating Space to Think: Communication That Builds Clarity, Connection and Wellbeing in Ageing
+Creating Space to Think: Enhancing Human-centered Communication

 Fiona Cosgrove is a pioneer in health and wellness coaching with a career spanning fitness, education, and behaviour change.
 Beginning in the fitness industry, she owned and managed multiple successful health clubs in Sydney, lectured at universities, and studied exercise science for many years.
 Since 2007, Fiona has been a leading force in Health and Wellness Coaching (HWC), self-publishing a best-selling book on lifestyle behaviour change and educating thousands of professionals across Australia.